|

 Q: What are the different types of elementary particles?

 A: There are two major categories of elementary particles: quarks and leptons.
-Quarks make up hadrons, while leptons include particles such as the electron.
+Quarks make up hadrons, while leptons include particles like the electron.

 Q: What are quarks?

 A: Quarks are components of protons and neutrons, which themselves form the nucleus of atoms.
-They combine to make composite particles called hadrons.
+They group together to form composite particles called hadrons.

 Q: What roles do leptons play in matter?